Preparing to Sell

 Clean and Repair

 I strongly believe that good photography can make or break a listing.
-Sideways photos, bad lighting, or too few photos all make a listing look unprofessional, and doesn’t help the buyer truly see what’s good about your home.
-Most buyers would rather see a photo of a kitchen that needs renovation, than no photos of the kitchen at all!
+Sideways photos, bad lighting, or too few photos all make a listing look unprofessional and it doesn’t help the Buyer truly see what’s good about your home.
+Most Buyers would rather see a photo of a kitchen that needs renovation, than no photos of the kitchen at all!

 Once your home is showing ready, I will bring in a professional photographer at my expense to shoot your home and make it look its best.

-I also hire a professional to measure the rooms, and draw a floor plan (example below) so prospective buyers can see whether the layout will work for their needs, or not.
-Photography and floor plans also help sellers garner appointments with more serious buyers.
-For example: It’s a time saver for both sides if it is clear ahead of time that there is an upstairs master, when the buyers must have one downstairs, and do not want to renovate.
+I also hire a professional to measure the rooms and draw a floor plan (example below) so prospective Buyers can see whether the layout will work for their needs, or not.
+Photography and floor plans also help sellers garner appointments with more serious Buyers.
+For example: It’s a time saver for both sides if it is clear ahead of time that there is an upstairs primary suite, when the Buyers must have one downstairs, and do not want to renovate.